Seeds of Power

 Winner: Outstanding Publication Award, Environmental Sociology Section, American Sociological Association

-Winner: GDS Book Prize, Global Development Studies Section, International Studies Association
+Winner: Book Prize, Global Development Studies Section, International Studies Association

 Seeds of Power: Environmental Injustice and Genetically Modified Soybeans in Argentina (Duke University Press, 2020)